grafana/mimir/docs/configurations/grafanacon-2022/index.md

 # Before you start

 **Warning:** Following commands will not specify explicit context for `kubectl` commands.
 Make sure to select correct context and namespace.
-For example for Docker for Desktop comes with `docker-desktop` context preinstalled.
+For example Docker for Desktop comes with `docker-desktop` context preinstalled.
 We will use `default` namespace in this demo.

 ```